appuio/docs/services/webserver/webserver.rst

 **Disclaimer**

 Building (with) docker images inside of Gitlab CI generally requires some more preparations and system side configurations.
-We will assume that your Gitlab instance has already been correctly installed and configured, as system setup would be out of scope of this documentation (see the very comprehensive Gitlab documentation at #1).
+We will assume that your Gitlab instance has already been correctly installed and configured, as system setup would be out of scope of this documentation.

 **Relevant Readings / Resources**

-* `#1 - Gitlab Documentation [Gitlab Docs] <https://docs.gitlab.com/ce/README.html>`_
+#. `appuio/docs-webserver [Docker Hub] <https://hub.docker.com/r/appuio/docs-webserver>`_

 Preparing the APPUiO project
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^